Altinn/altinn-studio-docs/content/app/development/configuration/events/_index.en.md

 The service `IEvents` is exposed in the application and can be dependency injected into the class where you need to generate a self defined event.

-The method _AddEvent_ requires the name of the eventtype and the instance as input
+The method _AddEvent_ requires the name of the event type and the instance as input

 ### Code example